ankicommunity/ankicommunity.github.io/docs/Tutorials/tutoCreatingDockerImage.md

 this is analogue to a git commit
-    docker login # login to dockerhub such that you can push it to the platform docker push yourdockerid/yourreponame:latest # this is analogue to a git push, it send the docker image to  dockerhub Dont forget to make a pull request to add the instruction for your platform (under [How to deploy a containerised version of the Anki sync server](https://ankicommunity.github.io/Tutorials/Index/DockerDeploy/)
+    docker login # login to dockerhub such that you can push it to the platform docker push yourdockerid/yourreponame:latest # this is analogue to a git push, it send the docker image to  dockerhub Don't forget to make a pull request to add the instruction for your platform (under [How to deploy a containerised version of the Anki sync server](https://ankicommunity.github.io/Tutorials/Index/DockerDeploy/)

 # Troobleshooting
 if you happen to have any issue with thoses explanations and you do find a way to solve it dont hesitate to make a push request with your issue here.